A person giving a shoulder massage to a child on a bed in a warmly lit room, with a cabinet and a small rack in the background.

 What Is Osteopathic Medicine?
 What is OMT?

-Osteopathic medicine is a term to describe any care provided by a DO, or doctor of osteopathic medicine.
+Osteopathic medicine is a term to describe care provided by a DO, or doctor of osteopathic medicine.
 A DO is similar to an MD (medical doctor) in that both types of physicians graduate from 4-year medical school, and have additional training in post-graduate residency programs.
 We are all licensed physicians and have the legal authority to make diagnoses and treatments.

-OMT does not use protocols.
+I do not use protocols.
 All treatment is personalized.
 Each treatment is unique, designed according to your current physical and mental state.

 What OMT isn’t: